-Other State's Minimum Wage Information
+- Other State's Minimum Wage Information

->

-> Alaska’s current minimum wage is $10.85.
-Alaska Department of Labor and Workforce Development – 2023 Wage Determination
+Alaska minimum wage in 2024 is $11.73.
+Alaska Department of Labor and Workforce Development – 2024 Summary of Alaska Wage & Hour Act

->

-> Since January 1, 2017, Alaska’s minimum wage has been pegged to inflation and will increase on January 1 of each year thereafter by the increase in the Consumer Price Index for all urban consumers for the Anchorage metropolitan area, compiled by the Bureau of Labor Statistics, United States Department of Labor, rounded to the nearest one cent.
+Since January 1, 2017, Alaska’s minimum wage has been pegged to inflation and will increase on January 1 of each year thereafter by the increase in the Consumer Price Index for all urban consumers for the Anchorage metropolitan area, compiled by the Bureau of Labor Statistics, United States Department of Labor, rounded to the nearest one cent.